MissVeronica/um-black-listing-email-domains/development.md

 to avoid common local addresses to be searched for in the `denyDomains` list.
 #### Future updates
-I am also looking for an option to list these GitHub lists page per page, which is not possible within the UM Settings.
+I am also looking for an option to list these GitHub lists page per page,

 ### Testing examples
 Examples of disposable email addresses in the `denyDomains` list for your testing: